Qualifications for Registration STR , STR-C & STR-CT

 2. Continued Education: Give evidence of continued learning and/or contributions to research in Sandplay on the form provided.
-This may be reading and study that supplements work in Sandplay; taking workshops or classes relevant to Sandplay; engaging in a research project on Sandplay; teaching Sandplay therapy as an STR-S.
+This may be reading and study that supplements work in Sandplay; taking workshops or classes relevant to Sandplay; engaging in a research project on Sandplay; teaching Sandplay therapy as an STR-CT.

 Please note that STR-C registrants are encouraged to make academic and research contributions.

-* As a matter of California corporate law, we must clarify that the words “member” and “membership” are used in the generic sense as participants and affiliates.
+* As a matter of corporate law, we must clarify that the words “member” and “membership” are used in the generic sense as participants and affiliates.

 See the Renewal Application to update your registration